tenpages/us-level/README.md

 Definitions of levels are deliberately not specified.
 Please use at your own discretion.
 I'd only suggest "higher the points, higher the 'involvements' you have for that place".

+Please feel free to create other versions using this code, so long as they are released under the same license.
+I do not have future plans on creating new versions, as my knowledge in other regions might not be sufficient for me to do so.

 ## Fonts and settings

 `html/slice.woff` is built from Noto Sans by Google Fonts.